Average Controlled and Average Natural Micro Direct Effects in Summary Causal Graphs: Preliminaries

 \begin{definition}[Average Natural Micro Direct Effect \citep{Pearl_2001}] Given a FT-ADMG $\mathcal{G} = (\mathbb{V}, \mathbb{E})$, $Y_t, X_{t-\gamma} \in \mathbb{V}$ and $\mathbb{Z} = \parents{Y_t}{\mathcal{G}} \backslash \{X_{t-\gamma}\}$.
 The natural micro direct effect of changing $X_{t-\gamma}$ from $x$ to $x'$ on $Y_t$ is defined as

 where $\mathbb{z}_x$ is the counterfactual value of $\mathbb{Z}$ under the setting $X_{t-\gamma} = x$. \end{definition} Note that in \cite{Pearl_2014}, $\mathbb{Z}$ is not the parents of $Y_t$ but the set of intermediate variables (\ie, mediators) between $X_{t-\gamma}$ and $Y_t$.
-In this work we will focus on the set of parents of the effect, as in \cite{Pearl_2001}, since it allows a better parallel with the controlled direct effect.
+In this work we will focus on the set of parents of the effect, as in \cite{Pearl_2001}, since it allows a better parallel with the definition of the average controlled micro direct effect that we adopted.